-Can I get it installed by my preferred installer?
+Can I get the DC Sunny Saver installed by my preferred installer?

-Absolutely – we provide the battery and you select the installer.
+Absolutely.
+You can go with our installation partner Service Stream or select your own, trusted installer to connect your DC Sunny Saver.
 With our DC Installer Guide, you’ll have all the information you need to make the right choice for you.

 Can I choose an installer to install my battery who isn’t Clean Energy Council accredited?